-In addition, the professional diploma in leisure retail management, run in conjunction with Leeds Metropolitan University, is offered to all pub managers and area managers.
+In addition, the professional diploma in leisure retail management, run in conjunction with Leeds Beckett University, is offered to all pub managers and area managers.
 We believe this diploma to have been the first in-house programme in the licensed trade which allows employees to gain a professional qualification while working.
 The programme now includes a ‘degree top-up’, also in conjunction with the university.
 In the last year, 54 employees graduated with a diploma and 13 with a degree qualification.

 The quality and volume of the company’s training courses help to create motivation and to provide employees with the necessary skills to carry out their jobs to a consistently high standard.
 All employees are now able to participate in e-learning, through a dedicated employee website.

 The company offers a range of nationally recognised qualifications to employees, including an apprenticeship programme, in which 450 employees participated during the year.

 The company is committed to equal opportunities and the elimination of discrimination, harassment and victimisation of employees.
 Of our workforce, 51% is female and 49% male.

 The company has also been recognised as an ‘Age Positive’ employer, by the Department for Work and Pensions.
 It has also been recognised by the Corporate Research Foundation, in association with The Guardian newspaper, as one of ‘Britain’s Top Employers’, for 10 consecutive years, including 2013 and achieved fourth place in the ‘Large Employers’ category.